hausenlot/RedisClone/README.md

 ## **Introduction**
 The objective is Quoting them:

-*"The goal is to create a **simple** key-value store that supports various data structures and core features similar to Redis"*
+*"The goal is to create a key-value store that supports various data structures and core features similar to Redis"*

 ## **Full Specification of the Task**
 **PS:** *Quoted specification are the things I did not finish*